zgbkdlm/ssdgp/matlab/README.md

 3. `./rectangle_SSMAP.m`.
 Use a state-space MAP method to solve SS-DGP regression problems with data generated from a rectangular signal.

+4. `./draw_samples_ssdgp_m32.m`.
+Draw samples from a Matern 3/2 SS-DGP and generate animation.

 # Installation

 No installation is required.
 Just git clone or download the codes to your local, and run the scripts in `./`.